 Jack is a high-output individual whose career has been varied, giving him a wide field of experience.
-By way of example, in his 57years (as of 2022), he has worked as a law clerk, a salesman for Steinway Pianos, a private music teacher, and an entrepreneur in various web-related projects.
+By way of example, in his 58 years (as of 2023), he has worked as a law clerk, a salesman for Steinway Pianos, a private music teacher, and an entrepreneur in various web-related projects.
 He has designed and built over 30 websites and for various purposes.
 Among these are a website that sends alerts when it hails, and a mobile app for estimating Paintless Dent Repair (PDR).
-In since 2006, he has worked as a Paintless Dent Repair technician, which job brought him to Billings after the 2010 Father’s Day tornado and hail storm in The Heights.
+Since 2006, he has worked as a Paintless Dent Repair technician, which job brought him to Billings after the 2010 Father’s Day tornado and hail storm in The Heights.
 He and his family loved Montana so much that they asked their family back East to pack up their things and ship them to Billings!
 Since then, his PDR work has taken him all over Montana, working in body shops as a subcontractor, fixing hail damage on cars in such towns as Billings, Laurel, Columbus, Big Timber, Roundup, Butte, Shelby, Kalispell, Malta, Jordan, and Glendive.
 Meanwhile, in 2015/2016, Jack and a business partner conducted an 8-month comprehensive marketing analysis for a Laurel manufacturer with an innovative product.

-Jack’s entrepreneurial work has been extensive, but he also has strong philosophical interests.
+While Jack’s entrepreneurial work has been extensive, he also has strong philosophical interests.
 Since 2012, Jack has made a study of cognitive science, having read over 25 books related particularly to the psychology of rational thinking.
 He has recently published a novel, The Extraordinary Visit of Benjamin True: The State of the Union as no one else would tell it.
 He is currently writing a nonfiction book promoting honesty, rationality, and responsibility as a deliberate and sustainable way of life, and is the founder of the fledgling Society for Reality-Based Thinking.
 He publishes educational memes nearly every day on the Society’s Facebook page.
 He also keeps a blog covering many subjects and a Bible podcast.

 “There’s something distinctly ‘human’ about engaging in the arts, but it’s more than that,” he says.
-“Rather, there’s something even more ‘human’ about engaging with other humans, period, and that’s a skill and pastime that is slowly being abandoned in our culture.
-I am excited to be doing something about that with Sing, Montana!, giving people an opportunity to do meaningful and beautiful things together, face to face and mind to mind.”
+“Rather, there’s something even more ‘human’ about engaging with other humans, period—and that’s a skill and pastime that is slowly being abandoned in our culture.
+I am excited to be doing something about that with Sing Montana!, giving people an opportunity to do meaningful and beautiful things together, face to face and mind to mind.”

 Jack Pelham can be reached through our contact page.